mdshw5/hamstring/Readme.md

 ## Usage

-`base4Encode(n,d)` is used to convert decimal notation to quaternary notation.
+`base4Encode(n,d)` is used to convert decimal notation *n* to quaternary notation with *d* leading digits.*example*:
-*example*:

     base4Encode(22, 4)
     [0, 1, 1, 2]

-`generateHamming(data,parity)` is used to generate DNA quaternary Hamming codes.
+`generateHamming(data,parity)` is used to generate DNA quaternary Hamming codes from list of quaternary digits *data* with *parity* number of parity bits.
 *example*:

     generateHamming([0,1,1,2],3)
     {'parity': [1, 1, 0], 'nucleotide': 'CCAACCG', 'data': [0, 1, 1, 2], 'base4': '1100112'}

-`decodeHamming(barcode,parity)` is used to decode nucleotide Hamming barcode sequence and perform error correction if needed.
+`decodeHamming(barcode,parity)` is used to decode *barcode* nucleotide Hamming string with *parity* number of parity bits, and perform error correction if needed.
 *example*:

     decodeHamming('CCAACCG',3)